lconcia/life_sciences_ml_at_tacc/docs/section5/llms_in_biology.rst

 ^^^^^^^^^^^^

 ProtGPT2 works by leveraging a GPT-2-like transformer architecture.
-GPT-2 (Generative Pretrained Transformer 2) also deviates from the traditional transformer architecture by only using the decoder portion of the model.
+GPT-2 (Generative Pretrained Transformer 2) also deviates from the traditional transformer, but this architecture only uses the decoder portion of the model.
 As mentioned above, the full transformer includes both an encoder and decoder for tasks like translation, but GPT-2-like models are designed for generative tasks such as text completion.
 It uses a unidirectional (left-to-right) attention mechanism, meaning each token pays attention (attention is all you need!) only to previous tokens, which enables text generation.
-This contrasts with *bidirectional* models like BERT, which use bidirectional attention for deeper language understanding.
+This contrasts with *bidirectional* models like BERT, which use bidirectional attention for deeper

 ProtGPT2 is trained specifically on protein sequence data.
 The model learns patterns, motifs, and structural features inherent in protein sequences by analyzing vast datasets of known proteins.
 This